resteasy/gRPCtoJakartaREST-archetype/README.md

         mvn clean install

-from the main gRPCtoJakartaREST-archetype directory will invoke arch-script.
+from the main gRPCtoJakartaREST-archetype directory will invoke arch-test-script.